-Nicaragua is getting steadily discovered by intrepid surfers and backpackers, drawn by its rock-bottom prices, local vibe, and nascent ecotourism.
-It’s an under-the-radar destination that is not to be skipped.
+Nicaragua is getting steadily (re-)discovered by intrepid backpackers, drawn by its friendly prices, local vibe, and nascent ecotourism.
+Here’s what you need to know before you go.

 Why visit Nicaragua

-Not yet convinced that you should go?
-Then consider some of these top reasons for visiting Nicaragua.
+Not sure yet if Nicaragua is your vibe?
+Then first consider these top reasons for visiting Nicaragua.

 A haven for thrillseekers